 The conus medullaris is the bundled, tapered end of the spinal cord nerves.
 Situated near the first two lumbar vertebrae, the conus medullaris ends at the cauda equina, a bundle of spinal nerves and nerve roots.
 Consequently, problems with the conus medullaris often affect the cauda equina.
-Conus medullaris syndrome is a secondary form of spinal cord damage resulting from injuries to the lumber vertebrae.
+Conus medullaris syndrome is a secondary form of spinal cord damage resulting from injuries to the lumbar vertebrae.

 Conus medullaris syndrome is a type of incomplete spinal cord injury that is less likely to cause paralysis than many other types of spinal cord injuries.
 Instead, the most common symptoms include: